The 'Crossed Out' line is a myth?Yes, I believe it could well be.

 3. Area 3 shows a break in the line central to the letter 'A'

 4. Area 4.
-This is interesting because if you incline your viewing aspect slightly to the left and read the first leg of the M from bottom to top you will see the outline of the word 'COMNIV', I did some research and it is in fact a Russian military term.
-I will publish more on that in due course.
+This is interesting because if you incline your viewing aspect slightly to the left and read the first leg of the M from bottom to top you will see the outline of the word 'COMNIV', I did some research and found it is in fact a Russian military term.